 God has appointed the Lord’s Supper to be a great blessing to His Church!
-Therefore, we celebrate it each week, during our worship service.
+Therefore, we celebrate it each week, during our 10:00 service.
 If you plan to visit us, please, read the following description of our practice.
 If you have any specific questions, you are most welcome to contact us.

-The Consistory (elders and ministers) that is overseeing Westside Reformed Church has the God-given task of determining who, in addition to its own communicant membership (professing members in good-standing), should be admitted to the Lord’s Table, and it has approved of the following criteria, an explanation of which is given below.
+The Consistory (elders and ministers) that leads Westside Reformed Church has the God-given task of determining who, in addition to its own communicant membership (professing members in good-standing), should be admitted to the Lord’s Table, and it has approved of the following criteria, an explanation of which is given below.

 - You have been baptized in the name of the Father, Son, and Holy Spirit.

 - You have made a public profession of faith.

 - You are repentant because of your sins and seek to obey God’s commands.

 - You are a member in good-standing of a Protestant church that affirms the following:

 - The gospel is faithfully summarized in the Apostles’ Creed and/or the Nicene Creed.

 - God’s justification of sinners is on the basis of the imputed righteousness of Christ, which is received by faith alone.

 - The two sacraments, Baptism and the Lord’s Supper, are a means of grace.